BahneGork/GMnostes/src/site/notes/01 GM/The Arendur Rising Campaign/The Shadow Company/Bible/Player Vault/Missions/Completed Objective - Rescue Pinna.md

 Rescuing Pinna from the sacrification ritual of Lady Dagger, saved her life and recovered much loot.

-A new contact was made, [[01 GM/The Arendur Rising Campaign/03 People/Bayard - spy of  'the eyes'\|Bayard - spy of  'the eyes']] from  [[01 GM/The Arendur Rising Campaign/04 Factions/Eyes of the many headed snake\|Eyes of the many headed snake]]
+A new contact was made, [[01 GM/The Arendur Rising Campaign/The Bible/04 Fact sheets/03 People/Bayard - spy of  'the eyes'\|Bayard - spy of  'the eyes']] from  [[01 GM/The Arendur Rising Campaign/The Bible/04 Fact sheets/04 Factions/Eyes of the many headed snake\|Eyes of the many headed snake]]
 Pinna is now a retainer of Assumi

 A red hand goblin letter was recovered amongst all the loot.